-The process of identifying the aforesaid KPIs provides for the involvement of the Risk Management and Compliance in order to ensure respectively the compliance of the KPIs with the limits fixed in the ISP
+The process of identifying the aforesaid KPIs provides for the involvement of the Risk Management and Compliance in order to ensure respectively the compliance of the KPIs with the ISP Group and Fideuram Group RAF and with the Company's capital requirement, as well as the compliance thereof with the applicable legislation.

-9 Including Managers with similar roles to the Head Of.
+&lt;sup>9 Including Managers with similar roles to the Head Of.